Raven-biosciences/chemX_docs/docs/index.md

-# Welcome to RavensAI's chemX!
+# Welcome to RavensAI's ChemX!

 ***ChemX is our automated machine learning platform specifically designed for molecular data.***